 Your Alexandra Dental practitioner will advise you on the best course of action prior to your implant treatment.

 If our planning suggests we are lacking enough bone height/width then bone grafting procedures will be recommended to you.
 This could be in the form of ‘sinus lift’, bone graft, or bone block graft.
-Most of the time this will be carried out at the same time of the implant placement.
-Throughout the procedure you will be under anaesthetic and will not feel anything from the treatment.
+Most of the time this will be carried out at the same time as the implant placement.
+Throughout the procedure, you will be under anaesthetic and will not feel anything from the treatment.